lblod/delta-consumer-single-graph-maintainer/taskell.md

     * [x] Create a file to the file service
     * [x] Create triples about books and observe creation of sync files
     * [x] Observe synchronisation happening
-- Download and upload file
-    > The process of downloading a file and putting it in the correct place.
-    * [x] Use uuid to download file
-    * [x] Save file with same name/uuid in same place
 - Intercept file triples
     > Find a good place for a filtering hook, store them, and process them at the right time.
     * [x] Find filtering hook place